QianFuv/Crash-Assistant/README.md

 * [CrashAssistantTransformationService](forge_coremod%2Fsrc%2Fmain%2Fjava%2Fdev%2Fkostromdan%2Fmods%2Fcrash_assistant%2Fcore_mod%2Fservices%2FCrashAssistantTransformationService.java)
 * * `app` should be launched as soon as possible after game start to be able to help players even with coremod/mixin/hs_err crashes.
 So we launch it from static block of ITransformationService, the first point, we can launch it from forge mod.
 * [CrashAssistantDependencyLocator](forge_coremod%2Fsrc%2Fmain%2Fjava%2Fdev%2Fkostromdan%2Fmods%2Fcrash_assistant%2Fcore_mod%2Fservices%2FCrashAssistantDependencyLocator.java)
-* * We want to have singlefile mod, not `forge.jar` and `forge_coremod.jar`.
+* * We want to have singlefile mod, not `forge_mod.jar` and `forge_coremod.jar`.
 Since forge doesn't load jar in jar mods from coremods, we should do it by ourselves.

 `\common_loading_utils` has code for `fabric` and `forge_coremod` shared code used for launching gui app.